ubpb/rubocop-config/README.md

-# Default Rubocop configuration for project at UB Paderborn
+# Default Rubocop configuration for projects at UB Paderborn